willywdev/ByteIcons/README.md

 > If these icons make your projects dance, a little shoutout would be awesome 🕺🏼

 **❗️ Icons are not showing correctly on some Chromium based browsers!**
+**❗️ Also I'm looking for a way to dynamically create Icon-Images.
+If you can help, hit me up!**

 ## 📋 Table of Contents